Close

 Entry Restrictions and Enforcement

-In January 2026, it was clarified that there is no rule restricting foreign nationals to enter Thailand visa-free only twice per year.
-However, Thailand has cracked down on professional visa runners, with immigration tracking entry patterns and questioning travelers accordingly.
+In January 2026, it was clarified that there is no rule restricting foreign nationals to enter Thailand visa-free only twice per year by air.
+However, visa-exempt entries through land border checkpoints are limited to two per calendar year, and Thailand has cracked down on professional visa runners, with immigration tracking entry patterns and questioning travelers accordingly.
 Immigration officers have discretion to deny entry if they believe you are residing in Thailand long-term rather than genuinely visiting as a tourist.

 Verify Your Status

 Requirements change frequently.
-The Thai government is currently reviewing the 60-day visa exemption policy for potential adjustments.
+The approved 2026 entry framework will take effect only 15 days after its publication in the Royal Gazette, so permitted stay durations can change at short notice.
 Always check with the Royal Thai Embassy in your country or Thailand official immigration website before travel.
 Consider your nationality, passport type, and intended length of stay when determining visa requirements.

 03